secretstartups/handbook/culture/all-remote/benefits/index.html.md

 ### Top tier talent, without location being a factor

-Limiting your company's recruiting pipeline to a certain geographic region, or sourcing employees who are able and willing to relocate, is a competitive *dis*advantage.
+Limiting your company's recruiting pipeline to a certain geographic region, or sourcing employees who are able and willing to relocate, is a competitive **dis**advantage.

 Not only does this create a less [inclusive]() hiring process which reaches a less diverse set of candidates, it forces your organization to compete primarily on the basis of [salary](https://hired.com/page/state-of-salaries).

-You're able to hire great people no matter where they live.
+Remote organizations are able to hire great people no matter where they live.
 For example, GitLab has a truly global footprint, with team members in [65+ countries]().

 ### Flexible working hours and availability